justinesmithies/sxmo-alarm/README.md

 Also if you do use picom for transparency then it will severely impact the performance of the Megapixels camera to the point of unuseability.
 Not sure of a workaround as yet ?

+If you'd like feedback on keypresses then put this line in your ~/.profile

+export KEYBOARD_ARGS="-o | clickclack -V -f wavfile.wav"

+Remove the -f and filename if you just want vibration.
+More details on clickclack are [here](https://git.sr.ht/~proycon/clickclack)

 ## User Manual:

 The user manual is located [here](https://git.sr.ht/~mil/sxmo-docs/tree/master/USERGUIDE.md)